Tschabalala Self: Artistic style

 Self has said, "I use materials in an unconventional way to subvert the status quo.
-You don’t have to use paint to make a painting.
+You don't have to use paint to make a painting.
 It aligns with my overall message, which is one of change."
-The use of unconventional materials help to highlight the unique shapes of a body because it separates the emphasis of each part from the whole structure of the artwork and creates an individual space for the pieces to express rather than to perform for the audience.
+The use of unconventional materials helps to highlight the unique shapes of a body because it separates the emphasis of each part from the whole structure of the artwork and creates an individual space for the pieces to express, rather than to perform, for the audience.
 Self starts her artwork with a line drawing of the character she wants to illustrate, then takes different objects to create her collage of items to go over that drawing.
 She uses shapes to build her characters while emphasizing objects or parts of the body that might be noticed first or carry a psychological or physical weight to them.

 Several of Self's works are sexually explicit.
-Self’s Rainbow piece, which consists of wood, acrylic paint, and other elements, portrays a black woman bending down, exposing her genitalia.
-Another of Self’s work Swim involves a man and woman joined together in a sexual act while still displaying certain parts of the body that hold more emphasis, in particular, the buttocks.
-The black female bodies in her artwork are often described as nonbinary or "genderless" because they do not conform to the westernized form of beauty that is usually seen in the art world.
+Her Rainbow piece, which consists of wood, acrylic paint, and other elements, portrays a Black woman bending down, exposing her genitalia.
+Swim, involves a man and woman joined in a sexual act while still displaying certain parts of the body that places more emphasis, in particular, on the buttocks.
+The Black female bodies in her artwork are often described as nonbinary or "genderless" because they do not conform to the westernized form of beauty, usually seen in the art world.